-For example, imagine the company is developing a new product and listening to customer feedback about their latest prototype.
+For example, imagine the company developing a new product and listening to customer feedback about its latest prototype.

 In another situation, a company wants to develop its marketing automation for retargeting customers who usually abandon the cart before finalizing the purchase.
 Unfortunately, no one at the company has ever worked with retargeting before.
 Then the best would be to hire a marketing agency or a marketing consultant.

 This is when it makes the most sense to bring in a marketing consultant specializing in this area.

 Renowned companies are regularly evaluating themselves through honest feedback.
 They do this to get better.